 Determine the average company size of your current customers and use it to target new customers in the future.
 Chances are, this will inform the type of content you should create.
 Does your offering only appeal to small business?
 Maybe it works for both small and medium.

 Use this knowledge to guide both your content and segmentation.

-In 2018, focus on what really matters.
-Understand that there are certain things you can determine about millennials and segmentation based solely on their age and that there are things you can’t determine.
+In 2019, focus on what really matters.
+Understand that there are certain things you can determine about millennials and segmentation based solely on their age and that there are things you can’t determine from that number.

 Some millennials have the same demographic characteristics as their 50-year-old coworkers.
 Others have more in common with college students than the rest.
-Figuring out these differences teaches you how to handle the largest generation in the workforce, which is going to be important in 2018 and for years to come.
+Figuring out these differences teaches you how to handle the largest generation in the workforce, which is important in 2019 and beyond.

 - How do you segment your leads?

 - Do you create content specifically for certain age groups?